-- 1 Pack Cooked and Peeled Frozen Prawns (200g)
+- 1 Pack (200g) Cooked And Peeled Frozen Prawns

 Always check the label of each ingredient for allergy warnings.

-- Peel the onions and garlic.
-Dice the onions and pepper and finely chop the garlic.
+- Peel onions and garlic then dice the onions and finely chop the garlic.
 Wash and dice the pepper.

 - Heat the oil in large pan.
 Fry the onion and garlic for 2 minutes and then add the pepper for a further 2 minutes.

-- Chop the tomatoes into chunks.
+- Wash the tomatoes and chop into chunks.
 Disolve the stock cube in boiling water and add to pan with the tomatoes, curry powder and coriander.

 - Bring to the boil and then simmer until the sauce begins to thicken.
 Meanwhile cook the rice as per the instructions on the packet.

-- Add the prawns straight from freezer to the sauce and bring back to boil and simmer for a further 2 minutes.
+- Add prawns to the sauce and bring back to boil and simmer for a further 2 minutes.

 - Serve curry on top of rice.

 You could use fresh prawns if you spot them on offer.
 But frozen prawns are usually a cheaper option, plus they’re really handy to have in your freezer for whenever you want to cook them.
 Just pop your frozen prawns in the fridge to defrost the night before.
 Why not try popping any leftover vegetable you have in this?
 You could even throw in any frozen veg you have in the freezer as a quick and tasty option.
 If you don’t have fresh tomatoes to hand, tomatoes out of a can work just as well in this.

 Tips for Kids

 Wee one not the biggest fan of spicy food?
 You could try a mild curry paste or use less of it to keep things on the cooler side.
 Why not try a mix of white fish like haddock or pollock and use a few less prawns?
 It’s a great way for your little one to try different flavours.
 If you’d like to give your wee one a fibre boost, you could give brown rice a go.
 Remember, it just takes a little bit longer to cook.